chijure/JavaBoy/readme.txt

 When Loading data, a similar process occurs.
 This time, the user variable is passed on the GET method of the URL, which lets the server determine which user is performing the load.
-The 'gamename' variable is sent via the POST method.
+The 'gamename' variable and the 'romname' variable is sent via the POST method.
 The server must respond with the 'data0' field which was sent to it when the game was saved.

 If there was no save data, the user should return with the string 'NOSAVERAM'.
 A general error condition can be indicated by returning